 That being said, I personally feel that your esthetician should be your first stop for skincare and your dermatologist should be sought out for skin diseases, disorders & surgery.

 Think of your dermatologist more like your specialist or surgeon - they're there to diagnose, treat, cure or cut out diseases and disorders that your esthetician can't handle.
-They're often overloaded with patients and can't take the time to deep dive with you like your esthetician can, which leads to over prescribing of blunt interventions like Accutane, tretinoin and others that, while they can be effective, they can also be incredibly damaging.
+They're often overloaded with patients and can't take the time to deep dive with you like your esthetician can, which leads to over prescribing of blunt interventions like Accutane, tretinoin and others that, while they can be effective, they can also be incredibly damaging when used improperly or when not truly needed.

-That depends on the service, your skin & your lifestyle.
+That depends on the service, how advanced your skin condition is, your home-care routine & your lifestyle.
 Some services can produce results within one treatment but most people will need multiple treatments.
+I'm happy to set up a treatment plan for you to address your skin concerns!

-Also 80% of your results will come from the consistent maintenence of your clinical treatments at home.
-IE; using the skincare I recommend to you instead of the garbage you can get at big box stores or beauty stores.
-Because I'm a trained professional, I have access to highly concentrated, clinically validated products.
+Also 80% of your results will come from the consistent maintenance of your clinical treatments at home.
+IE; using the skincare I recommend to you that is specifically tailored to your skin type & condition, instead of the haphazard concoctions you can get at big box stores or beauty stores.
+Because I'm a trained professional, I have access to highly concentrated, clinically validated products that work.

 There's no way for us to know how many treatments you may need, which is why we say that esthetics services provided by your esthetician should be a part of an ongoing skincare plan.
 Everybody's skin responds differently and while some may notice immediate improvements, some may take a while to show.